Shaza5/Diffinity/README.md

 ### Configuration Options

-The `DbComparer.CompareProcs, DbComparer.CompareViews, and DbComparer.CompareTables` methods accept the following parameters:
+The `Diffinity.CompareProcs, CompareViews and CompareTables` methods accept the following parameters:

 -   `sourceServer`: A `DbServer` object representing the source database.
 -   `destinationServer`: A `DbServer` object representing the destination database.